ManiMozaffar/awesome-resumes/docs/guidelines/structure.md

       - 👎 • Improved better coding readability, easier maintenance and development (How?)
       - 👍 • Refactored the backend's code for better coding readability, easier maintenance and development

-      - 👎 Answered customer's calls everyday, and resolved a thousand ticekt (day-to-day task)
+      - 👎 Answered customer's calls everyday, and resolved a thousand ticket (day-to-day task)
       - 👎 Implement a notification system (one time task)
       - 👍 Implemented a notification system that increased user engagement by 20% (achievement)